Mikel Arteta exclusive interview: Arsenal boss on Emirates Stadium connection, Pierre-Emerick Aubameyang exit and why this summer is so important

-Mikel Arteta opens up to Sky Sports about turning the Emirates into a fortress, moving on from Pierre-Emerick Aubameyang, and planning for a big summer; watch Watford vs Arsenal live on Sky Sports Premier League from 1pm on Sunday; kick-off 2pm
+Mikel Arteta opens up to Sky Sports' Nick Wright about turning the Emirates into a fortress, letting Pierre-Emerick Aubameyang go, and planning for a big summer; watch Watford vs Arsenal live on Sky Sports Premier League from 1pm on Sunday; kick-off 2pm

 Mikel Arteta is becoming animated, eyes widening and hands gesticulating enthusiastically as our conversation turns to the connection between his team and the Arsenal supporters.